2018 Conditions of Competition and Standard Local Rules

 - Specification of Driver Head: Any driver the player carries must have a club head, identified by model and loft, that is named on the current List of Conforming Driver Heads recognized by Golf Canada.
 The current List of Conforming Driver Heads is available at the GTA Am Tour Registration Table.
 PENALTY FOR BREACH OF THIS CONDITION: See Penalty Statement for Rules 4-1 and 4-2.

-- Pace of Play: (Rule 6-7 Undue Delay) A player must play without delay and in accordance with the current GTA AM Tour Pace of Play Guidelines in effect and included subsequent to these Conditions and posted at all tournaments.
+- Pace of Play (Note 2 to Rule 6-7 Undue Delay and Appendix 1, Part B, Condition 3): A player MUST play without delay and in accordance with the current GTA AM Tour Pace of Play Guidelines in effect and posted at all tournaments.
+The player is responsible for knowing the Pace of Play Guidelines of the GTA AM Tour and penalties specific to the event.

-- Ties: In the event of a tie for first place, the tie will be decided by a hole-by-hole playoff.
-All other standings will be decided by matching cards (see The Rules of Golf, Appendix I, Section 10-C) on the basis of the best score for the last nine holes.
+8. How to Decide Ties: In the event of a tie for first place, the tie will be decided by a hole-by-hole playoff.
+All other standings will be decided by matching cards (see The Rules of Golf, Appendix I, Section 10-C) based on the best score for the last nine holes.
 If the players involved in a tie have the same score for the last nine, then the last six holes, last three holes and finally the 18th hole will be used to determine the winner.
 If the players are still tied, the same process will be applied to the scores for the front nine.
 In the event a playoff cannot be conducted, the method for determining all other standings will be used.

-- Results of the Competition: When all scores have been posted on the Official Scoreboard and approved by the GTA AM Tour Rules Committee, the results of the competition are deemed to have been officially announced.
+9. Close of Competition and Results of the Competition: When all scores have been posted on the Official Scoreboard and approved by the GTA AM Tour Rules Committee, the results of the competition are deemed to have been officially announced.
 In the event of a playoff, the competition is deemed to be closed when the GTA AM Tour Rules Committee has approved the playoff scores.
+The competition is deemed to be closed when the trophy has been presented to the winner.

 B) Standard Local Rules